 Black Diamond Cosmo ($30): The brightest headlamp in our roundup, the Black Diamond Cosmo blasts 70 lumens of white LED light and gives you 150 hours of runtime on the highest setting from three AAA batteries.
 The light is dimmable and includes a strobe option or red LED light that preserves your night vision.
 3.2 ounces.

 Think about what you’ll be using your light for.
 If you just want a light to read by in camp, consider a small flashlight or tiny lantern with LED lights.
 If you need it for hiking or mountain biking, a bright headlamp with a halogen or Xenon bulb might be a better choice.

-“Consider getting a light that can withstand being dropped on rocks or in a stream,” Kastning says.
-“Ask yourself: Over a few camping trips will it be able to hold up to wear and tear?”
+When you’re buying a light, ask yourself: Over a few camping trips will it be able to hold up to wear and tear?

 If the light is made of aircraft-grade aluminum or super-strong plastic, the answer is yes.